just-hms/runny/README.md

 they behave exactly as you expected coming from `go`

 you can skip the build command, and everything works just fine

+# Known issues

+- if you change the name of a src file inside `cmd` a garbage executable will remain until `make clean` is called